 Commas congregate around the edges of rules.
 Some exist within the realm of necessity, but most commas waltz through lawless zones, following nothing more than a song in the author’s mind, required only, by their presence or absence, not to confuse or trip up readers.

-Actually the Oxford comma is not a rule.
+The Oxford comma is not a rule.

 My own preference is to use Oxford commas—mainly for consistency, because so often they are needed for clarity.